That's What She Said

 While STEM is known for pushing the world forward, it's notorious for leaving women behind.

-And those who do make extraordinary progress within their fields aren't celebrated like their male peers—many times their credit is stolen outright.
+And those who do make extraordinary progress within their fields aren't celebrated like their male peers—often times their credit is stolen outright.
 We're here to set the record straight—and to reclaim the phrase—because it's not always what he said, it's what she said.

 We didn't want to make just another awareness campaign; we wanted to tackle the problem in a tangible way.
 So we're starting with shaping the future by creating lessons and lesson plans that celebrate women of the past and give them they credit the deserve.